-(The following is a guest post from Justin Carmack of True Nomads, which focuses on his diving adventures around the world.
+(The following is a guest post from Justin Carmack of Art of Scuba Diving, which focuses on his diving adventures around the world.
 You can follow Justin on Facebook, Twitter and Pinterest.
 If you’re a blogger interested in guest posting, please email us [email protected])

 Rare Sharks are beautiful and amazing to see in their own habitat.
 But, most importantly, they are apex predators, making them a vital link in the marine ecosystem’s food chain.

 It’s the shark’s job to regulate populations of fish by preying on the weak, slow, and old among the schools.
 If these rare sharks were to disappear, it would begin a devastating domino effect.
 The whole marine eco chain would collapse one layer at a time, eventually killing off humans.

 Without sharks to feed on them, fish populations would explode.
 If there are too many fish, the species they feed on would slowly disappear, eventually killing them off completely.
 This would eliminate another food source and kill off the rest of the fish in the food chain, all the way down to microorganisms, plankton and algae.